 Shareholders own £641,000 in issued and paid up capital, bringing the total deficit owed by Merchant Capital to £1,686,539.

 Claims for employee arrears, holiday pay and redundancy payments totalling £20,512 will be paid first as part of the liquidation process.
-But claims totalling a further £55,182, also owed to employees, and an additional £48,623 in redundancy payments are being treated as unsecured non-preferential claims, meaning some or all of this money may not be paid.
+But employee claims totalling a further £55,182, and an additional £48,623 in redundancy payments are being treated as unsecured non-preferential claims, meaning some or all of this money may not be paid.

 Money Marketing understands a number of staff may not have been paid since 30 October.

-Among the creditors is Merchant Capital custodian and administrator Reyker Securities, which is owed £56,232.
-Director of structured products John Gracey is also listed as a creditor and owed £23,694.
+Among the non-preferential creditors is HMRC, which is owed £324,887, Merchant Capital custodian and administrator Reyker Securities, which is owed £56,232 and director of structured products John Gracey, who is owed £23,694.

 Separately, Tenet has taken out a debenture against Merchant House Group’s IFA arm Merchant House Financial Services, which continues to trade.
-Outgoing Tenet distribution and development director Keith Richards says the charge relates to a historic business development loan, and that given the issues at the parent company it made sense to formalise the loan.
-Merchant House Group cancelled trading on the Alternative Investment Market in November after the company failed to raise sufficient funding.
+The charge relates to a historic business development loan.
+Tenet declined to confirm the size of the loan or when it dates from.